 2015 Quarterly Network Statistics

-See additional statistics documents linked as resources in the right-hand navigation bar.
+See additional statistics documents in the Related Materials in the lower right side bar.

 In 1974, ACH Associations from California, Georgia, New England and the Upper Midwest region formed NACHA within the American Bankers Association.
 Following that, the initial ACH rules were approved, which made Prearranged Payment and Deposit or Direct Deposit, the first ACH transaction type, effective.
 By 1978, it was possible for two financial institutions located anywhere in the U.S. to exchange ACH payments under a common set of rules and procedures.